 On the other hand, down-firing subwoofers direct the sound toward the ground and the front.
 To get the most out of these subs, you should place them on stands or shelves.

 A bandpass speaker has two separate chambers.
 One of them has a port that releases radiation that originates from the front cone.

-You are highly likely to find them in professional live sound equipment like line array systems that feature in large arenas.
-Moreover, many of them are used in sub cabinets designed for car audio.
+You are highly likely to find them in professional live sound equipment like line array systems that feature large arenas.
+Moreover, many of them are used in sub-cabinets designed for car audio.

 Bandpass subwoofers are highly complex, but they allow for clean, natural bass output.
 Moreover, they will enable you to specify the bass levels you want to come through your speakers.

 Some subwoofer designers take the ported speakers idea a step further.
 They use two passive radiators that aren’t wired to the amplifier instead of the port.
 The movement of these radiators allows sound to escape with a great frequency range.

 If you look around, you’ll notice that passive radiators are standard components of many modern Bluetooth speakers and subwoofers.